tomeshnet/tomesh.net/get-involved.md

 #### Participate in the Discussion

 - You can add a comment to an existing card, regardless of what column the card is in
-- Visit [tomesh.net](https://tomesh.net) to find out about in-person events and our [#tomesh](https://chat.tomesh.net/#/room/#tomesh:tomesh.net) chat channel to discuss
+- Visit [tomesh.net/events]({{ site.baseurl }}/events) and our {% include icon-matrix.html %} chat channel to talk with us

 #### Work on a Card

 - Find a card you would like to take ownership and add yourself as a member to that card
 - Move the card to the **In Progress** column, or **Discuss** column if that needs to happen first for the particular card
-- When completed, move the card to the **Done** column (typically for a task that leads to a Pull Request in our [Github repositories](https://github.com/tomeshnet/) is usually considered done when reviewed and merged)
+- When completed, move the card to the **Done** column (typically for a task that leads to a Pull Request in one of our [GitHub repositories](https://github.com/tomeshnet/) is usually considered done when reviewed and merged)

-### Contribute to our git Repositories on [github.com/tomeshnet](https://github.com/tomeshnet/)
+### Contribute to our Repositories on [github.com/tomeshnet](https://github.com/tomeshnet/)
-We use git, a version control tool, and [Github](https://github.com/tomeshnet/) repositories to work on and publicly host our technical prototypes ([Raspberry Pi](https://github.com/tomeshnet/prototype-cjdns-pi2), [ODROID](https://github.com/tomeshnet/prototype-cjdns-odroidc2)), this [website](https://github.com/tomeshnet/tomesh.net), and keep a record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.
+We use git, a version control tool, and GitHub to work on and share this [website](https://github.com/tomeshnet/tomesh.net), our technical prototypes ([Raspberry Pi](https://github.com/tomeshnet/prototype-cjdns-pi2), [ODROID](https://github.com/tomeshnet/prototype-cjdns-odroidc2)), and a record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.

-If you notice any errors, would like to submit changes, or add content, read our [Git workflow](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute to our GitHub repositories.
+If you notice any errors, would like to submit changes, or add content, read our [Git workflow](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute on [GitHub](https://github.com/tomeshnet/).